 In May of 1987, the Ecology Center opened the first Ecology Center Farmers’ Market, beginning a journey to create a viable alternative to the industrial food model.
-Today, the Ecology Center’s four thriving farmers’ markets constitute the heart of the community’s alternative food system.
+Today, the Ecology Center’s three thriving farmers’ markets constitute the heart of the community’s alternative food system.
 The Bay Area’s most esteemed restaurants, the Berkeley Unified School District, local food justice programs, UC Berkeley Cooperative Housing, and thousands of residents get the freshest, most delicious fruits and vegetables at these markets while supporting the region’s small family farms.

 “From the very beginning, the Ecology Center’s Farmers’ Markets have distinguished themselves from other farmers’ markets, by keeping to the stated values of Environment, Community, and Justice” said Assemblywoman Loni Hancock, who helped secure the first location when she was the Mayor of Berkeley.

 Unlike many markets, the Ecology Center dedicates significant resources to educating customers about sustainable farming practices and supporting small organic farmers.
 “We really walk our talk, and believe you have to lead by example,” says Executive Director Martin Bourque.
 Examples of this include the Ecology Center Farmers’ Markets’ environmental activism include banning the use of GMOs and the sale of produce grown using toxic soil fumigant methyl bromide, advocating for strong national organic standards, and now campaigning for meaningful Farm Bill reform.

 “I want to get people into the Farmers’ Markets,” said author and chef Alice Waters, “to taste and touch and have their senses opened to real food, to support the people who are taking care of the land so we’ll have a pure source of food in the future.”